Venue: Council Chamber, County Hall, The Rhadyr USK. View directions

 Schools studying similar choices will work together to share resources.

 Regarding assessment, exams will last an hour and 15 minutes and there are two exams.
-The RVE Adviser provided examples of the range and types of questions that increase in complexity and the marks available.
+The RVE Adviser provided examples of the range and types of questions.
+These increase in complexity and the number of marks available.
 She explained about the non-examined elements.

-A SAC Member commented that teachers have raised concerns that they wanted to continue with the with the legacy GCSE at the same time, and training.
+A SAC Member commented that teachers have raised concerns that they wanted to continue with the legacy GCSE at the same time, and training.
 It was agreed that SAC needs to think about pressures on teachers in the transition period, especially in view of the small numbers of RVE specialists.
-Schools, aided by the EAS, across the region and Wales will be encouraged to network to create and share resources and to discuss and support on the non-examined assessment.
+Schools, aided by the EAS, across the region and in Wales will be encouraged to network to create and share resources and to discuss and support each other on the non-examined assessment.

 Referring to the change in content and focus, a SAC Member asked if the expansion of non-religious perspectives has been flagged as a concern by teachers e.g. human rights issues, LGBTQ plus rights, gender equality, refugee rights etc, also new topics on relationships and family ethics.
 It was confirmed that no teachers have come forward with any specific concerns yet.
 Historically, these subjects have always been taught.
 The information has only been published for a few weeks so teachers will need time to digest the contents and to consider its delivery.
 It would be useful to revisit the content and delivery at the next meeting.